 Shopify makes it really easy to change themes, as you’ve seen.

 The question is, what’s lost in the process of switching from one theme to another?
-While we’d like to say that nothing is lost in the change, this isn’t all true.
+While we’d like to say that nothing is lost in the change, this isn’t entirely true.

 Let’s break it down.